East Cork Early Music 2020 Cancelled – Join us for online concerts instead

 Saturday 10th October, 7:15pm-8:15pm.
 In partnership with West Cork Music.

-Ensemble Dagda at West Cork Music 2020
+Ensemble Dagda at West Cork Music 2020 (No longer available)

 For West Cork Music’s online programme in July 2020, a reduced version of Ensemble Dagda recorded a concert at Triskel Christchurch, performing Baroque music from France and Italy with pieces by Corelli, Castello, Merula, Isabella Leonarda, and Élisabeth Jacquet de la Guerre.
 The ensemble features two artistic directors of East Cork Early Music (present and former), Caitríona O’Mahony and Marja Gaynor on baroque violins, along with Kieran Finnegan at the harpsichord.
 We’re delighted to bring you a new chance to hear this concert for East Cork Early Music Online.